devnought/wasmtime-embed/README.md

 cd wasm-rust-host
 cargo run

-Wasm string      : "Wasi was passed string: Message from host" Wasm string      : "Wasi saysd: Hey there!!"
+Wasi was passed string: Message from host
+Wasi saysd: Hey there!!
-Wasm string      : "Wasi has some value: 2"
+Wasi has some value: 2
-Wasm string      : "Wasi read 1070 characters from LICENSE" Wasm returned    : 4
+Wasi read 1070 characters from LICENSE
+Returned: 4
 ```